 Myelin becomes irreversibly damaged in people with MS. Preliminary testing reported in JAMA Neurology suggests that a possible new therapy holds promise.
 One small group of subjects received myelin peptides (protein fragments) through a patch worn on their skin over a period of a year.
 Another small group received a placebo.
-People who received the application of myelin peptides experienced significantly fewer lesions and relapses than people who received the placebo.
-The treatment was well tolerated, and there were no serious adverse events.
+People who received the myelin peptides experienced significantly fewer lesions and relapses than people who received the placebo.
+The treatment was well tolerated and there were no serious adverse events.

-MS symptoms and treatments vary from person to person.
-What works for one person won’t necessarily work for another.
+Effective MS treatments vary from person to person.
+What works well for one person won’t necessarily work for another.
 The medical community continues to learn more about the disease and how to best treat it.
-Research and trial and error are key to finding a cure.
+Research combined with trial and error are key to finding a cure.